Military Cross (MC)

 DUNN, Edwin

-Captain Edwin Dunn was awarded the MC for gallantry, leadership and undaunted devotion to duty during the assault on the Island of Walcheren.
+Captain Edwin Dunn was awarded the Military Cross for gallantry, leadership and undaunted devotion to duty during the assault on the Island of Walcheren.

 DUNNE, Philip Russell Rendell